eviltester/TestingApp/java/testingapps/seleniumtestpages/src/main/resources/pagehtml/basicauth/bugs.md

 - Since the json formatting in the API response is not using a JSON parser it is possible to create invalid json as a response.
 - split on ":" username password uses 0 and 1 so it is possible to login with a username:password:whichisinvalid
+- accept header parsing does not check for valid values so request can be non-standard